The article is going to cover the following topics:

 - Get yourself acquainted with the answering pattern as the examiner looks for something similar.

-- Do not avoid the narrative answers-instead make use of them because they can be roted and produced.
+- Do not avoid the narrative answers-instead to make use of them because they can be rotted and produced.

 - The mark allocation is not specified in the question paper hence use your intelligence.
 Words like briefly explain and explain in detail should be the beacon of light.

-Studying the materials is important but the major battle is won if you concentrate on getting hands on experience on the concepts learn in the class to be practised on the field.
+Studying the materials is important but the major battle is won if you concentrate on getting hands-on experience on the concepts learned in the class to be practiced on the field.
 All the Best!